vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 2. Navigate to 'Phishing Threshold & Protection' and select 'Edit Protection Settings'.

-3. Set the Phishing email threshold to at least on '2 - Aggressive'.
+3. Set the Phishing email threshold to at least on '3 - More Aggressive'.

 4. Check 'Enable Users to Protect' (User impersonation protection), you can include up to 350 key roles.